|

 PERMISSION FROM THE AUTHOR ©

-For at least one season there was a short picket fence that only ran about 1/8th of the perimeter of the platform near the front- left side of the ride.
+For at least one season there was a short picket fence that only ran about 1/8th of the perimeter of the platform near the front-right side of the ride.
 It ended near what appears to have been some booths.
 These booths likely had games, as both the ride and games were operated by the same owner.
-In a later season, the ride was covered with a roof that had fence rails between the support posts to protect persons from the rotating platform.
+In a later season, the ride was covered with a roof that had fence rails between the support posts to protect spectators from the rotating platform.

-It is not known what year the carousel went into Findlay's, but it would likely have been sometime between 1895 and 1910 after which the park ran into troubles, as described shortly.
-I suspect the 19-0s as being the most likely time, perhaps after the park changed owners.
+It is not known what year the carousel went into Findlay's, but it would likely have been sometime between 1898 (the year of the first "Carry-Us-All") and 1910, after which the park ran into troubles, as described shortly.
+I suspect the 19-0s as being the most likely time -- perhaps after the park changed owners.
+A clue that this is the correct time period can be had by noticing that the horses do not have outstreached limbs.
+This latter style of carving by the Parker Company was not introduced until sometime after its move to new premises in 1911.

 After the 1905-1906 British Military pull-out of Halifax, business dropped on McNab's, but James Findlay was able to hang on and he even eventually bought out his competition Woolnough's Pleasure Grounds.
 An advantage Findlay's had over competitors, besides its superior location between the dock and some of the forts, was that an A.J.
 Davis soft drink called "Pure McNab" was made and bottled right at Findlay's Grounds.
 It would be Davis who would gain control of the Findlay operation shortly after its purchase of Woolnough's.
 Davis had built a summer home on the Woolnough property.
 That home, known today as The Conrad House, may still be visited.